-Grades Marks (%) Descriptors 1 > 75 Domenstrates a very good understanding of the subject 2 70 - 74 Demonstrates a very good understanding of the subject.
-3 65 - 69 4 60 - 64 Demonstrates a good understanding of the subject.
+Grades Marks (%) Descriptors 1 ≥ 75 Domonstratos a very good understanding of the subject 2 70 - 74 Demonstrates a very good understanding of the subject.
+3 65 - 69 Domanstrates a good understanding of the subject 4 60 - 64 Demonstrates a good understanding of the subject.
 5 50 - 59 Demonstrates an adequate understanding of the subject.
-Ungraded < 49 Has not met minimum requirements for the subject.
+6 < 49 Has not met minimum requirements for the subject.